-Cloud-based simulation providers are leading the democratization of CAE, bringing to market solutions that run in a web browser from any PC or laptop, have a relatively easy-to-use interface, and allow users to work together on the same project, in real time.
+Cloud solutions and cloud-based simulation providers are leading the democratization of CAE, bringing to market solutions that run in a web browser from any PC or laptop, have a relatively easy-to-use interface, and allow users to work together on the same project, in real-time.

 In short, these are the main benefits of simulation in the cloud:

 - Access the simulation tool and your CFD or FEA projects from anywhere, anytime

 - Cut down hardware requirements and investment, a standard laptop/PC will suffice

 - Share simulation projects and collaborate with colleagues

 - Use the CAE platform for live discussions instead of creating slides and presenting to clients, managers or colleagues

 - Live support (chat function), with a response time often under 5 minutes during business hours (well, that’s our achievement at SimScale, we cannot tell for other providers)